Henry Erskine Johnston: Early life

-He was apprenticed to a linen draper, and made his first appearance on the Edinburgh stage under Stephen Kemble as an amateur in the part of Prince Hamlet, 9 July 1794; the Thespian Dictionary claimed that he also played Harlequin.
+He was apprenticed to a lawyer but did not enjoy this and joined a linen draper for three years.
+He made his first appearance on the Edinburgh stage as an amateur in the part of Prince Hamlet, 9 July 1794.
+In 1797 while reciting "Collins Ode on the Passions" he came to the attention of Stephen Kemble who acted as his mentor; the Thespian Dictionary claimed that he also played Harlequin.
 His success was immediate.
 After playing a few nights, he crossed the sea to Dublin, where he acted twelve nights, appearing on seven of them as Norval in Douglas by John Home.

 At Covent Garden

 Johnston's first appearance in London took place at Covent Garden Theatre, in Douglas, 23 October 1797.
 He was praised in the European Review.
 He remained at Covent Garden, with summer engagements at the Haymarket Theatre, until the season of 1802–3.

 With seven other actors, Johnston signed the statement of grievances against the management of Covent Garden.
 After the dismissal of Joseph George Holman, he is said to have owed his re-engagement to John Fawcett, who refused to renew his contract otherwise.
 As Norval in Douglas he made, 15 September 1803, his first appearance at Drury Lane, playing Anhalt in Lovers' Vows by Elizabeth Inchbald on 22 September, to the Amelia of his wife.
 There he remained for two years, playing among other characters Petruchio and Duke Aranza in The Honey Moon (John Tobin).
 He returned to Covent Garden 13 October 1805, as the original Rugantino in Monk Lewis's Rugantino.